 Your profile photo should be the same one you’re using on other social networks, like Twitter and Instagram.
 This keeps your business recognizable across all platforms, which builds brand recognition faster.

-If you haven’t already, use Spark to design a custom logo for your brand that sets you apart from your social media competition.
+If you haven’t already, use Adobe Spark to design a custom logo for your brand that sets you apart from your social media competition.

-If you already have a logo, Spark can help you create a simplified but still professional version that you can use across all platforms.
+If you already have a logo, Adobe Spark can help you create a simplified but still professional version that you can use across all platforms.